varnishcache-friends/varnishstatbeat/README.md

 Additionally you can install [Kibana](https://github.com/elastic/kibana) to visualize the data.

-### Run on Docker
+### Run in Docker

 ```
 docker-compose up --build
 ```

-The above command will create the following containers:
+The above command will start the following containers:

 - [Kibana](http://127.0.0.1:5601/status#?_g=())
 - Varnishlogbeat / [Varnish](http://127.0.0.1:8080/status)